aimeos/aimeos-docs/src/config/mshop/tag-manager.md

 ## local

-Adds a list of local decorators only to the tag manager
+Adds a list of local decorators only to the tag tag manager

 ```
 mshop/tag/manager/decorators/local = Array